Azure/azure-sdk/docs/general/implementation.md

 {% include requirement/MUST id="general-tracing-pass-context" %} pass the context to the backend service through the appropriate headers (`traceparent` and `tracestate` per [W3C Trace-Context](https://www.w3.org/TR/trace-context/) standard)) to support [Azure Monitor].
 This is generally done with the HTTP pipeline.

-{% include requirement/MUST id="general-tracing-new-span-per-method" %} create a new span for each method that user code calls.
+{% include requirement/MUST id="general-tracing-new-span-per-method" %} create only one span for client method that user code calls.
 New spans must be children of the context that was passed in.
 If no context was passed in, a new root span must be created.

+{% include requirement/MUST id="general-tracing-suppress-client-spans-for-inner-methods" %} When client method creates a new span and internally calls into other public client methods, spans created for inner client methods MUST be suppressed, their attributes and events ignored.
+Nested spans created for REST calls MUST be the children of the outer client call span.
+Suppression is generally done by Azure Core.

+{% include requirement/MUST id="general-tracing-new-span-per-method-conventions" %} populate span properties according to [Tracing Conventions].

 {% include requirement/MUST id="general-tracing-new-span-per-rest-call" %} create a new span (which must be a child of the per-method span) for each REST call that the client library makes.
 This is generally done with the HTTP pipeline.